engin100/950/labs/lab3-sensorintegration.md

 }
 ```

+#### Description

+- Records starting time for the current iteration.
+- Checks BME680 for temperature, humidity, and pressure, and returns error if reading fails.
+- Stores values for the voltage divider, TMP36, and ADXL335 accelerometer based on user defined slope-intercept equations.
+- Stores sensor values in a string, and if the microSD logger is cooperating writes that string to the csv file.
+- Delays the program such that the next iteration occurs exactly one second after the previous one started.

 #### Modifiable Components:

 - Customize the delay time to adjust the sampling rate.
 For example, use `delay(500);` for ~2Hz sampling.
 Note that this is highly dependent upon the time it takes each sensor to perform a sample, so whatever delay is added here is in addition to the time it takes each sensor to report its values.
+The default shown here is used to delay the loop iteration such that each iteration is exactly 1 second apart.

 ---